Environmental management

 East Point Effluent Rising Main

-Living Water Smart is a Power and Water Corporation initiative to help Territorians reduce water use.
-Many people think that the Territory’s Top End has an endless supply of water, but this is a myth.
-We are currently using more water than can be captured and supplied in the long term.
+Living Water Smart is a Power and Water initiative to help Territorians reduce water use.
+Many think the Top End’s water supply is endless, but that’s a myth.

-Power and Water is transforming the way power is delivered to remote communities by incorporating solar power to reduce reliance on diesel.
+Power and Water is transforming remote energy supply by incorporating solar to reduce reliance on diesel.

-The $59 million Solar SETuP program was funded by the Australian Government through the Australian Renewable Energy Agency (ARENA) and the Northern Territory Government.
+The $59 million Solar SETuP program was funded by the ARENA and the NT Government.

-We all want to do our bit to help the environment – and often, it will save us money, too.
+We all want to help the environment—and often save money, too.